Organized white trays with pencils, planners, pins binder clips, and more

 5. Create a filing system

-To keep your college class materials organized, have a folder with enough pockets for all your classes or individual folders or binders for each class.
+To keep your class notes and other materials organized, have a folder with enough pockets for all your classes or individual folders or binders for each class.
 In addition, have a separate notebook for each class so you won’t get confused when your biology materials get mixed up with your public speaking notes.
 Organize these materials in the order of the classes during the week.
 When you’re finished, put them at the back of the stack, so at the end of your week, they’ll be in order for the next week!

 6. Get ready the night before